Ichisansfw/Ichisansfw/README.md

 <h2> Hello there! 👋</h2>
-<p> welcome to my github profile.
-My name is Ichisansfw a.k.a Ichisan, an Indonesian college student who's majoring in Visual Communicaition Design.
+<p> Welcome to my github profile.
+My name is Ichisansfw a.k.a Ichisan, an Indonesian college student who's majoring in Visual Communication Design.
 I'm a beginner web programmer and game developer.</p>

 <!---